Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/8-custom-ip-driver-linux.md

     b.
 Select the **SSH Only** and click **Next**.

     c.
 In the Host name field, type the target board IP.
-To determine the target IP, type ifconfig eth0 at the Zynq prompt in the serial terminal.
+To determine the target IP, type "ifconfig eth0" at the Zynq prompt in the serial terminal.
 The target IP assigned to the board displays.

     d.
-Set the connection name as blink and type a description.
+Set the connection name as **blink** and type a description.

     e.
 Click **Finish** to create the connection.

     f.
-Expand **blink → sftp Files→ Root**.
+Expand **blink → sftp Files → Root**.
 The Enter Password wizard opens.

     g.
-Enter the User ID and Password (**root/root**); select the **Save user ID** and **Save password** options.
+Enter the user ID and password (**root/root**).
+Select the **Save user ID** and **Save password** options.

     h.
 Click **OK**.